Total Production: 170 1947 - 1952

-The first creation of the Cisitalia Company was the D.46 monoposto powered by an 1100cc engine.
-They were the first racing cars to use a full space frame chassis.
+The first creation of the Cisitalia Company was the D.46 monoposto powered by a 1100cc engine.
+They were the first racing cars to use a full space-frame chassis.
 Since the engineers had experience with Fiat technology, many of the components were from Fiat, such as the engine and four-speed gearbox.
 The engine was modified with dry-sump lubrication and twin Weber downdraft carburetors which resulted in an increase of horsepower to 60.

-Seven of the monopostos made their debut in 1946 at the Coppa Brezzi in Turin's Valentio Park.
-Competition was fierce but the Cisitalia driven by Dusio was still able to cross the finish line ahead of the pack.
+Seven monopostos debuted in 1946 at the Coppa Brezzi in Turin's Valentino Park.
+The competition was fierce but the Cisitalia, driven by Dusio, was still able to cross the finish line ahead of the pack.
 Though this was an impressive accomplishment, it was not as entertaining as watching Tazio Nuvolari cross the finish line in hot, and angry pursuit.
 His steering wheel had come detached and he was forced to drive the car by the steering hub with one hand as the other held a hold of the detached wheel.

-The next iteration of vehicles produced by Cisitalia was a road going sports car named the 202.
+The next iteration of vehicles produced by Cisitalia was a road-going sports car named the 202.
 The first vehicle off the production line was a space-framed chassis which was sent to Carrozzeria Colli to receive its body.
-The second was another coupe which was sent to Alfredo Vignale to receive its body.
+The second was another coupe sent to Alfredo Vignale to receive its body.
 The third vehicle was given an open roadster body that was clothed by Garelli and further improved by Stabilmenti Farina.